mindspore-ai/docs/tutorials/source_zh_cn/model_infer/ms_infer/ms_infer_network_develop.md

     use_cache: bool = True
     use_sliding_window: bool = False
     vocab_size: int = 152064
-    param_dtype: Optional[Type] = dtype.bfloat16   # this is mindspore datatype as huggingface use str as dtype
+    param_dtype: Optional[Type] = dtype.bfloat16   # this is mindspore datatype as hugging face use str as dtype

     @classmethod
     def from_json(cls, json_path: str) -> 'Qwen2Config:'